 1. Before Onset

-The first place people have commonly experienced a traumatic event is before the onset of their chronic illnesses.
+The first place people have commonly experienced a history of trauma is before the onset of their chronic illnesses.

-This may have happened as one significant event.
-As an example, maybe you had a fall and broke your ankle.
+This may have happened as a single significant event.
+For example, maybe you had a fall and broke your ankle.
 Or were in a car accident.
 Or got fired from work, which you wouldn’t think is traumatic – but it tends to be linked to other events that have happened in the past.

 It may also be that you experienced a series of really stressful or traumatic events sometime before onset.
 Maybe you lost a family member.
 Maybe you were a caregiver for a number of years and then moved and had to start your life all over.

-Sometimes the event that happens before the onset of your chronic illness or that triggered the start of your symptoms occurs in the weeks or months just before everything started.
+Sometimes the event that happens before the onset of chronic illness or that triggers the start of symptoms occurs in the weeks or months just before everything starts.
 It is also common for these events to happen in the year or two years before the onset of symptoms.

 The occurrence of a traumatic event or a series of stressful events before the onset of a chronic illness is actually very common.
 So is the variation in how long before onset the event(s) took place – from weeks to months to a few years.